 I met with some of the key internal champions for Agile at a client recently and they asked for my help.
-They have been trying to grow the agile teams in the organization and mature their practices and they found that their teams had hit a wall and were not progressing.
+They have been trying to encourage the Agile and Scrum teams in the organization and mature their practices and they found that their teams had hit a wall and were not progressing.
 It was as if they had run into a brick wall.

 That brick wall was the executive leadership team.
 The leadership team said they wanted the benefits of Agile, but frequently acted in ways that undercut the agile teams.
 The attitude of the leadership team seems to be:

 We'll tolerate Agile as long as everyone meets the deadlines and gets all the work done.

 Does that sound Agile or effective to you?
 More importantly, does it sound familiar?

 This Agile champions team wanted to enroll my help to make a fact and data based argument.
 They wanted the leadership team to change the way they were behaving to be more Agile friendly; to stop doing some things and start doing others.
 It called to mind a line from a 2002 Dana Carvey movie, Master of Disguise: "This is what you are doing, this is what I want you to do."